666666abc/paper/README.md

 Train and test

-  To train and test the model in the paper(note that the following single file includes all the data split into training and testsing set):
+  To train and test the model in the paper(note that: 1)the following single file includes all the data split into training and testsing set; 2) we just need run this file and all things can be done, including data preprocessing, training and testing):

     python main.py